Water Saving Tips: Commercial, Industrial, and Institutional Water Use

 Utilize efficient technology in kitchen areas.

-- Kitchen facilities are a likely candidate for reducing water use in any facility.
-The following items can be retrofitted:
+• Kitchen facilities are a likely candidate for reducing water use in any facility.
+The following are items and practices that can be implemented:

-- Replace boiler-based food steamers with boilerless technology.
+• Replace boiler-based food steamers with boilerless technology steamers.

 Laundry: